urfdvw/urfdvw/projects_in_mind.md

     - compatible with the whole vscode eco-system
         - users can install other extensions
         - users' experience can be transferred to other work, e.g., desktop-installed vscode.

+### Github integration with CircuitPython Online IDE
+- Goal:
+    - Store the project with git.
+        - this might be easier if vscode.dev version is done

 ### Hardware AHK
 - Goal: